-, , An IRB is a committee of persons responsible for ensuring that a clinical trial is ethical and protects the participants.
-Rare disease or condition Generally refers to any disease or condition that affects less than 200,000 people in the United States.
+An IRB is a committee of persons responsible for ensuring that a clinical trial is ethical and protects the participants.
+Generally refers to any disease or condition that affects less than 200,000 people in the United States.

 Proof that the income meets the requirements to exclude the first \$2,000 includes: